parisepigenetics/bibs/_edctools/workflows/methylator.md

 In principle it should raise an error, but sometimes it doesn't and it's hard to find out what is the problem.
 So if a task fails with no error (typically during mapping), try to make more space (or ask for more space on [IFB Community support](https://community.cluster.france-bioinformatique.fr) or [iPOP-UP Community support](https://discourse.rpbs.univ-paris-diderot.fr/c/ipop-up)) before trying again.

+### Paired-end or single-end ?

+If you're working with public data, directly download from SRA.
+Sometimes, sequencing is indicated as pair-end when it is actually single-end and vice versa.
+In this case, **the FASTQ quality control** step makes it easy to see.
+Open one of the `sample_R1_fastqc.html` files and look at the **Per base sequence content** section.
+If the data are pair-end when they were indicated as single-end, you will get a figure like this:

+Ajouter image !! (j'en ai une au labo dans mon journal de bord)

+If the data are single-end when they were indicated as paired-end, you will get a figure like this:

+Ajouter image !!

+##

 ## Good practice